 CacheGuard-OS is distributed in both x86 (32 bits) and x64 (64 bits) CPU compatible versions and can run on almost all x64 machines made by well-known manufacturers such as HP, Dell and IBM and hypervisors such as VMware and Microsoft Hyper-V. The machine resource requirements mainly depend on the number of users to support and CacheGuard Features to activate.

 Depending on the number of users to support and available machine resources, CacheGuard-OS is tuned during the installation to run as effective as possible.
 To do so, CacheGuard-OS assumes that all forwarding users are not simultaneously active but only 20% of them.
 By simultaneous or active users we mean users that generate traffic contrary to concurrent users who can be connected but not active.
 The total number of forwarding users and the number of simultaneous reverse users to support are the most important inputs that should be specified during the installation.

-For 100 end-users (20 simultaneous users), a typical hardware configuration is:
+For 100 forwarding users (20 simultaneous users) and/or 20 simultaneous reverse users, a typical hardware configuration is: